NTSB at scene of deadly Ohio interstate crash involving busload of high school students

 The bus was carrying the students and chaperones to an Ohio School Boards Association conference in Columbus, Tuscarawas Valley Superintendent Derek Varansky said.

-The conference, billed as “the second-largest education convention in the nation,” was canceled after organizers learned of the crash.
-The event was to offer professional development sessions for school district management teams and an annual Student Achievement Fair featuring 100 booths of innovative school programs.
+The three-day conference, billed as “the second-largest education convention in the nation,” canceled its final day after organizers learned of the crash.
+The event, which began Sunday, offered professional development sessions for school district management teams and an annual Student Achievement Fair featuring 100 booths of innovative school programs.

 Speaking Tuesday night at a community prayer vigil, Varansky described Tuesday as one of the darkest days in the district’s history and the worst day in his life.
 He said the community was looking to honor those who died and “just lift up those families, those students on the bus who survived and will live with that traumatic experience and to our entire district for the dark days, week, months to come.”